Heap vs Mixpanel: A Deeper Dive

 Mixpanel's approach is an all-in-one suite that offers analytics, notifications, surveys, and A/B testing.
 Heap, however, focuses on data collection and analytics, and integrates with best-in-class third-party tools.
 Heap automates data collection across every part of the user journey–not just your website or mobile app–by bringing in data from tools like Salesforce and Marketo.
 Heap also frees your data to power insights in SQL via Amazon Redshift, or in BI tools like Tableau or Looker.
 Explore dozens of integrations with these tools as well as Optimizely, Mailchimp, Stripe, and more.

 Mixpanel focuses on product managers to provide an all-in-one solution, integrating non-analytics features such as Surveys and A/B testing.
 Heap also sells to marketers and customer success, integrating best-in-class tools like Optimizely, Mailchimp, Stripe, and more.

 When Should I Use Heap?

-Heap is well-suited for any product manager, marketer, engineer, or data analyst that wants to better understand their users without spending engineering time on implementation.
+Heap is well-suited for any marketer, product manager, engineer, or data analyst that wants to better understand their users without spending engineering time on implementation.
 The automatic event tracking in Heap eliminates engineering work, plays well with constantly changing apps, and enables retroactive analysis.
 Additionally, Heap excels with an ecosystem of integrations with best-in-class third-party tools.
-The Event Visualizer makes analytics more accessible to anyone in a business than Mixpanel's approach.
+The Event Visualizer makes analytics accessible to anyone in a business.